vince-nyanga/gwazh-modular-monolith/README.md

 # Gwazh: Modular Monolith

-Gwazh is a fictitious school system built as a modular monolith.
+Gwazh is a fictitious school management system built as a modular monolith.
 A modular monolith is a design approach that combines the best of monolithic and microservices architectures.
 The monolithic application is broken down into loosely-coupled components (modules), which are still deployed as a single unit.

 > [!NOTE]
 > It is advisable to start off with a modular monolith before going to microservices.
 This will give you the flexibility to gradually evolve into a microservices architecture once you have observed your system and identified components that could benefit from being extracted into separate services.